UNBCTF/writeups/Challenges/2023/cybersci2023/hardware-challenge/hardware-challenge.md

 ## These numbers were compared to the output in the emulator to ensure accuracy.
 ```

 Each iteration of loop 2 in `RefsJiggy` appended three bytes and each of the three bytes were generated a different way.
 Therefore, we will need to recover each of these bytes differently.
-Let's start by separate each of the three bytes from `enc`, and their respective random numbers as well.
+Let's start by separating each of the three bytes from `enc`, and their respective random numbers as well.

 ```py
 enc_1 = [byte for index, byte in enumerate(enc) if index % 3 == 0] # [161, 56, ...]